yopzman/EFI-AcerE5475G-OpenCore/README.md

 - Nvidia GT940MX (not supported)
 - Restart

-Note :Display bug when connect to External Monitor (macOS Monterey+)
+Note :Display bug when connect to External Monitor (macOS 12+)
 ----------------------------------------------------------------------